Written By: Jim Domanski

 Perhaps the single biggest mistake reps make is not establishing a specific date and time for the follow-up call at the end of their initial call.
 Vague commitments from the prospects (“call me next week”) or the sales rep (“I’ll send the proposal and follow up in a couple of days”) result in missed calls, voicemail messages, and ultimately a longer sales cycle.
 All you need to do is simply ask for a follow-up date and time.
 For instance:

 “I’ll be glad to write up the proposal (quote, whatever) and e-mail it to you.
 And what I would like to recommend is that we set up Tuesday, the 16th, at say, 8:45 to review it in detail and determine the next steps if any.
 How does that sound?”

 If this is not a good time, recommend another time.
 If that doesn’t work, get them to establish a time and date.
 Creating a deadline is a simple but extremely powerful tactic.
 Use it.

 Here’s another huge tip.
 After every call to a first time prospect, send a thank you card.
-Handwrite a message on small thank you card that simply says, “John, thank you for taking the time speaking with me today.
+Handwrite a message on a small thank you card that simply says, “John, thank you for taking the time to speak with me today.
 I look forward to chatting with you further on the 16th!
-Kind regards. . .”
-No more, no less.
+Kind regards…” No more, no less.

-In today’s fast paced world, a hand written card tells the client that you took the time and the effort to do something a little different.
-At some level this registers in the client’s mind and creates a degree of “equity” in you.
-It differentiates you and it gets remembered.
-And it gives the client a reason to be there when you make you follow up call.
+In today’s fast paced world, a handwritten card tells the client that you took the time and the effort to do something a little different.
+At some level, this registers in the client’s mind and creates a degree of “equity” in you.
+It differentiates you and it gets you remembered.
+And it gives the client a reason to be there when you make your follow-up call.